fastqe/fastqe/paper.md

 # Design

 The design of the FASTQE employs an algorithm to parse FASTQ[@cock_sanger_2010] format files, calculate summary statistics for each base position, and then translate those summary statistics directly to emoji.
-For clarity, a FASTQ file will contain one or more sequences in a four line format of an @ led identifier, sequence, + led text and quality respectivley:
+For clarity, a FASTQ file will contain one or more sequences in a four line format of an @ led identifier, sequence, + led text and quality respectively:
 ```
 @SEQUENCE_ID
 CAACTACAGCTGTTATACTTAGTCTGTAGATATATTAGGGAAGTGAGCTAATTACTATCC